 Let me explain my coach condition rating.
 As I see it, there are 3 levels of coach condition:

 $50 to$9000 You can find a core for $50 to maybe $9000 depending on how bad of condition it is.
 You must have a good, no rust through damage frame and you want all of the parts of the coach there but there is no guaranty that much of anything will work.
 If something does it’s a bonus.
 Someone who is seeking a total restoration in and out needs to find a suitable core coach to work with.
 Of course the better coach the better the end product but with a core, you will not be paying for anything you might throw away.
 A core coach with a good frame might be a good choice if you have specific ideas on how your coach is to be.

 is an original condition coach that has been and is still in descent condition.
-There will still be issues with a 45 year old survivor like this but may be able to be used in it’s current condition with some mechanical updates.
+There will still be issues with a 45 year old survivor ……its filled with 45 years of good intentions which may or may not be as good of an idea today but may be able to be used in it’s current condition with some mechanical updates.
 In that a survivor has been kept, chances are the owner could be looking for the right new “steward” to take care of his baby.
-A survivor coach is best to look for if you are interested in economy and using the coach pretty much in the condition it is…..less mechanicals, you CANNOT call a coach reliable until you have gone through every mechanical system completely!
+A survivor coach is best to look for if you are interested in economy and using the coach pretty much in the condition it is…..less mechanicals maybe, you CANNOT call a coach reliable until you have gone through every mechanical system completely!
 I mean it!
 You will never find a coach that is “ready to go”, there is always a punch list of things to do but it should take you less work to be able to use a survivor…most certainly over a core coach.
-Find someone selling a coach who is “looking for a new home” for their cherished family member……… this is a good way to weed out badly maintained coaches.
+Find someone selling a coach who is “looking for a new “forever home” for their cherished family member……… this is a good way to weed out badly maintained coaches.
 You can find a viable survivor for $10-20,000.